Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989: Instant monetary relief

 Instant monetary relief is in addition to the relief provided under Rule 12(4).
 It was additional relief of up to ₹500,000 is provided in the case of murder, rape, permanent disability, and arson by the Dr. Ambedkar National Relief to the SC/ST Victims of Atrocities Scheme (can also be found here) administered by the Ambedkar Foundation, an autonomous institution under the union government.

-In January 2023 this scheme was discontinued rather surreptitiously (by terming it a 'merger' with the centrally sponsored scheme) resulting in the denial of over ₹1,140 crores to over 44,000 victims.
+In January 2023 this scheme was discontinued by terming it a 'merger' with the centrally sponsored schemeresulting in the denial of over ₹1,140 crores to over 44,000 victims.

 Relief

 The Act has prescribed a schedule for relief and socioeconomic rehabilitation under Rule 12(4) as Annexure 1 entitled Norms for Relief Amount which ranges from ₹85,000 to ₹825,000 depending on the crime.
 This is periodically updated.
 As is often the case, the 'minimum' becomes the maximum.
 Relief is borne equally by the state and union governments i.e. 50% each.

 In 2021, Tamil Nadu became the first state ever to increase the minimum amount to more than the guidance value in the rules with a range from ₹100,000 to ₹1,200,000 (the 'extra' amount is paid 100% by the state government funds as ex gratia).

 The relief is paid in parts depending on the stage of the case.
 Generally it is 25% on registering the FIR, 50% on filing the chargesheet, and 25% on conviction.
 However, there are exceptions and variations.
 For most crimes involving women, the final 25% is on completion of the trial irrespective of the verdict.
 For acid attack it is 50% on registering the FIR and 50% on getting the medical report, and for disability or murder it is 50% on getting the medical certificate or post mortem report and 50% when the chargesheet is sent to court.